 We placed this remarkable tree at the entrance to our labyrinth to symbolize fertility and abundance.

-The decadently sweet pips are the perfect garnish for a pink gin, a citrus salad or to top a colourful seasonal pavlova.
+The decadently sweet pips are the perfect garnish for a pink gin, a citrus salad or to top a colorful seasonal pavlova.

 Rich in vitamin C, the pomegranate is a powerful anti oxidant.